 Wreaths of LUV

-Wreaths of LUV was featured in local newspapers, Hyde Park Herald and The Chicago Citizen, and received media coverage from ABC News 7, and Columbia College’s Metro Minutes.
+Wreaths of LUV were featured in local newspapers, Hyde Park Herald and The Chicago Citizen, and received media coverage from ABC News 7, and Columbia College’s Metro Minutes.

-Thanks to all of the community support and contributions, the Wreath of LUV Program continues to be a huge success.
+Thanks to all of the community support and contributions, the Wreath of LUV Program continues to be huge.

 Parade of Hearts (POH) Project